ruan-xian/PowerScraper/README.md

 ### Windows

-Press the Windows button, search for "Task Scheduler" and open it.
+1. Press the Windows button, search for "Task Scheduler" and open it.

-On the left sidebar, click "Task Scheduler Library".
+2. On the left sidebar, click "Task Scheduler Library".

-On the right sidebar, click "Create Basic Task".
+3. On the right sidebar, click "Create Basic Task".

-Give it a name and a description, and click "Next".
+4. Give it a name and a description, and click "Next".

-Select "Daily", and click "Next".
+5. Select "Daily", and click "Next".

-Choose the time you want to scrape - make sure it's between 6 and 10 PM!
+6. Choose the time you want to scrape - make sure it's between 6 and 10 PM!

-Choose "Start a Program".
+7. Choose "Start a Program".

-Click browse and choose the location where PowerScraper.exe is stored.
+8. Click browse and choose the location where PowerScraper.exe is stored.
 If you did not put your username and password into options.json, put them into the arguments, with a single space separating them.

-Click through the rest, and you're done!
+9. Click through the rest, and you're done!
 To test out your task, right-click the task in the middle menu, and click run.
 To check if it worked, go to where PowerScraper.exe is stored.
-If successful, you should find your files in a folder called "output".
+**If successful, you should find your files in a folder called "output".**

 ### Mac

 get fucked

+### Linux

+If you use linux you're smart enough to do this yourself

 ## If you're on Git and therefore don't have an .exe